lukeraymonddowning/stubble/README.md

 Note that we no longer have to reference 2 different variables.
 Instead, we add a *modifier* to the variable which describes how it should be transformed before being replaced.

-Now, in our Artisan command, we can use the `pipe` method to easily publish our stub to the user's application:
+Now, in our Artisan command, we can use the `publish` method to easily publish our stub to the user's application:

 ```php
 public function handle() {